 Methods of radiotherapy are widely used in medicine.
-The Municipal Hospital Dresden operates in this field an X-ray therapy facility.
-With this, approximately 800 patients are treated each year, primarily in degenerative joint diseases, but also with near-surface tumors.
+The Municipal Hospital Dresden operates in this field, i.e. an X-ray therapy facility.
+With this, approximately 1400 patients are treated each year, primarily in degenerative joint diseases, but also with near-surface tumors.
 To generate the radiation, an X-ray tube is used in such a system.
-With the help of special focus tubes of different size the size of the radiation field is adjusted to the clinical findings.
+With the help of tubes of different sizes, the size of the radiation field is subsequently adapted to that of the clinical findings.
 A disadvantage of the system is that it does not recognize which tube is inserted.
+So far, the control of the correct choice of the tube to be inserted only by the employees, which carries despite careful work the risk of error.
 This means there is a risk of incorrect irradiation if the tube is selected incorrectly.

 The system consists of SAW IDENT transponders on the tube of an irradiation device.
 The transponders are read via a reading antenna on the irradiation head and the ID is evaluated by a SAW ECO + reader and transmitted to the on-site safety system in practice.
 There, the recognized ID is compared with the required transponder and the radiation is released only when the tube is correct.

 A major advantage of this task is that SAW IDENT transponders, in contrast to semiconductor-based RFID transponders, are immune to ionizing radiation and can thus be used permanently in the irradiation area.